aggrawal-ankur/gitbook/content/docs/build-process.md

 ```
 ... we get errors.

-These errors exist because the linker doesn't magically knows which libraries you want to link your object code with.
+These errors exist because the linker doesn't magically knows which libraries we want to link our object code with.
   - The linker expects certain arguments/flags which gives that information.
-  - This is the reason why `as` and `ld` are so versatile because they are not coupled with the GNU compilation toolchain.
+  - This is the reason why `as` and `ld` are so versatile because they are not coupled with the GNU toolchain.
+Instead, gcc orchestrates their usage, making it easier beginners to work with these tools.
-  - Developers can use programs of their choice and still get the work done.

-But newbies are far from this specificity.
-They need working solutions instead of customizations.
-That's where gcc comes in.
-GCC is an excellent orchestrator that smartly manages everything for you until you become capable to customize it.

-Let's talk about `gcc` in brief.
+---

+This marks the end of understanding the 4 phases of the C build process.
+But gcc is a huge part of this process, let's talk about `gcc` in brief.

 ## GCC as an Orchestrator